the-isf-academy/new-making-with-code/content/cs10/unit00/labs/lab3_fortune/_index.md

 ### Archive

 Currently there is no feature to delete a fortune.
-It can be risky to peremantly delete an item from the database, so instead let's create an archive feature.
+It can be risky to permanently delete an item from the database, so instead let's create an archive feature.

 💻**Create a feature to "archive" a `Fortune` and hide it from queries.** If a `Fortune` is "archived", it should not be queried in `fortuen_teller/all`, `fortune_teller/like` or `fortune_teller/random`.